koraktor/rbzip2/README.md

 RBzip2 is a gem providing various implementations of the [bzip2][bzip2] algorithm used for compression and decompression.
 Currently, it includes a [FFI][ffi]-based implementation and a pure Ruby implementation that's slower but works on any Ruby VM.
+Additionally, there's a JRuby specific implementation that's based on Commons Compress.

 The pure Ruby implementations is based on the code of the [Apache Commons Compress][commons] project and adds a straight Ruby-like API.